There are two factors that have shaped the integration and place of the Qatar government in the international system.

 There are two factors that have shaped Qatar’s integration and place in the international system.
 The first encompasses the constraints and problems of small states while the second is Qatar’s response to these constraints — a strategy of branding the state for survival.

-This article discusses Qatar’s situation as a micro-state and analyses the nature and success of its response.
+The following article - Qatar and the World - Middle East Journal - J.E.
+Peterson - discusses Qatar’s situation as a micro-state and analyses the nature and success of its response.
+You may also wish to consult the Country Info on Qatar provided by EDC.

 "I think you have done a great job.
 It looks good and reads well."
 JEP